INTRODUCTION

 Note.
 Old Anvers, whom Enrio met, was one of the greatest mathematicians of the end of the world.
 His theory of the heterogeneity of space provides a unified explanation for many phenomena from the Earth's history, the development of the organic world, and illuminates the history of mankind.

-Anvers explored the abysses of the world surrounding us with the help of a device he had invented, similar to how sailors used a plumb to study the inaccessible depths of the sea.
+Anvers explored the abysses of the world surrounding us with the help of a device that he invented, similar to how sailors used a plumb to study the inaccessible depths of the sea.

 E.